-The City shall ~~e~~Continue to firmly enforce open space provisions of the LDRs to ensure existing and future private development provides and maintains ~~approved/required~~ on-site open space allocations for the ~~duration~~life of said development, and that future private development ~~will~~ provide open space allocations and maintain same for the duration of said development.

-Park dedication requirements for residential development, whether in the form of land or cash in-lieu of land, shall be addressed by the City at the time of the development review process.

-Dedication of parkland and open spaces through the development approval process shall be governed by quantitative and qualitative criteria described in the LDRs, such as but not limited to:

-- a) Land proposed for dedication should have frontage on one or more public streets or publicly accessible private streets. - b) In residential and mixed-use neighborhoods, land proposed for dedication should be located such that at least 30% of the anticipated users (serviceshed) are within a 10-minute walk (half-mile maximum) of the location. - c) Land proposed for dedication should not be excessively encumbered by driveways or access lanes, utilities, and other uses or conditions that would reduce the suitability of the land for development of a recreational use.

-- d) Wherever the location makes it possible, land proposed for dedication should seek to extend, or connect to, existing or planned parks, natural areas and other open spaces. - e) Land proposed for dedication should consider natural or man-made (historic or cultural) aspects that could preserve community identity and character.

-Whenever feasible and appropriate to satisfy City needs, pursue Privately Owned Publicly Space (POPS) agreements with private owners of open and recreational space for limited or unlimited public use.
+2035-2045 Comprehensive Plan Parks and Recreation Element - Percent of private open space and recreational facilities that is accessible for public use (and to what extent) Policy 7.5.1 Continue to firmly enforce open space provisions of the LDRs to ensure existing and future private development provides and maintains-approved/required on-site open space allocations for the life of said development.
+Policy 7.5.2 Park dedication requirements for residential development, whether in the form of land or cash in-lieu of land, shall be addressed by the City at the time of the development review process.
+Policy 7.5.3 Dedication of parkland and open spaces through the development approval process shall be governed by quantitative and qualitative criteria described in the LDRs, such as but not limited to: - Land proposed for dedication should have frontage on one or more public streets or publicly accessible private streets. - In residential and mixed-use neighborhoods, land proposed for dedication should be located such that at least 30% of the anticipated users (service shed) are within a 10-minute walk (half-mile maximum) of the location. - Land proposed for dedication should not be excessively encumbered by driveways or access lanes, utilities, and other uses or conditions that would reduce the suitability of the land for development of a recreational use. - Wherever the location makes it possible, land proposed for dedication should seek to extend, or connect to, existing or planned parks, natural areas and other open spaces. - Land proposed for dedication should consider natural or man-made (historic or cultural) aspects that could preserve community identity and character.
+Policy 7.5.4 Whenever feasible and appropriate to satisfy City needs, pursue Privately Owned Publicly Space (POPS) agreements with private owners of open and recreational space for limited or unlimited public use.
 POPS are types of hybrid spaces that complement the public realm, contribute to community wellbeing, and are publicly accessible while remaining privately owned and maintained.
 They include spaces such as pedestrian streets, plazas, arcades, sidewalk widenings, open air concourses, covered pedestrian spaces and through-block arcades or gallerias.

-~~The City shall amend the LDR to establish a~~Periodically review and update, as necessary the amount of park impact fees and fees-in-lieu of land dedication to ensure for new development and redevelopment are paying a fair share for impact on the parks and recreation level of service~~within one year of effective date of the 2016 Comprehensive Plan update (Ordinance No. 1399).~~
+Policy 7.5.5 Periodically review and update, as necessary the amount of park impact fees and fees-in-lieu of land dedication to ensure new development and redevelopment are paying a fair share for impact on the parks and recreation level of service.

+2035-2045 Comprehensive Plan

+Parks and Recreation Element

+Policy 7.5.6

 Use funds received from parks and recreation impact fees and fee-in-lieu contributions to pursue the acquisition of additional parklands and recreation facilities or expand/improve existing park facilities.

+Policy 7.5.7

-In making Acquisition decisions to maintain or improve park and recreation level of service, seek to select lands necessary to enhance the City park level of service that (1) achieve cost efficiency; (2) fulfill the spatial and functional needs of the intended uses; (3) enhance the City's appearance; and (4) establish highly visible focal points that reinforce a sense of community.
+In making acquisition decisions to maintain or improve park and recreation level of service, seek to select lands that (1) achieve cost efficiency; (2) fulfill the spatial and functional needs of the intended uses; (3) enhance the City's appearance; and (4) establish highly visible focal points that reinforce a sense of community.

 Park Accessibility

+Objective 7.6

-~~All public recreational facilities shall contain or be served by appropriate facilities that allow access thereto by automobile, by bicycle, by foot, and, where applicable, by boat.
-The City shall strive to provide maximum multimodal access and quality transportation experiences to all City parks and recreation destinations, including safe and convenient transit, bicycle, pedestrian, and other motorized and non-motorized transportation mode linkages.~~
+The City shall strive to provide maximum multimodal access and quality transportation experiences to all City parks and recreation destinations, including safe and convenient transit, bicycle, pedestrian, and other motorized and non-motorized transportation mode linkages.

-Monitoring and Evaluation Potential Performance Metrics:
+Potential Performance Metrics: